-We administer international training opportunities provided by the Governments of China, Japan, Korea, Malaysia, Singapore and Thailand, received through the Ministry of Foreign Affairs and Immigration.
+We administer international training opportunities provided by the Governments of China, Japan, Korea, Malaysia, Singapore, and Thailand, received through the Ministry of Foreign Affairs and Immigration.
 Training offers are available to eligible public sector employees and must be endorsed by respective heads of agencies.
-Training offers can also extended to individuals from private sector and non government organisations when these are available.
+Training offers can also be extended to individuals from the private sector and non-government organizations when these are available.

 Government of India

 The following information was received for training opportunities for the 2018-2019 year from the Government of India under the Indian Technical & Economic Cooperation (ITEC) Programme.

 Further information on these trainings is available on the following website: https://www.itecgoi.in/index.php